elabore-coop/account_tools/account_usability_misc/README.rst

 Description
 ===========

-- Hideq Create button in Bank Statement Line view without changing rights
+- Hide Create button in Bank Statement Line view without changing rights
 - Removes the right to unlink bank statements and bank statement lines for all users
 - Changes some french translation
+- On reconcile view : filter account move lines by defaut with journal type

 Known issues / Roadmap
 ======================